Peripherals

 Steve Jobs, not the Byte Shop or Paul Terrell, had the first cases produced by Ralph Wigginton!
 It is still unclear how the enclosures were distributed.
 Possibly through a Byte Shop (not the first Byte Shop) or through Steve Jobs himself.

-The so called wooden Byte Shop cases are handmade and baesed on the work of Randy Wigginton's (Apple employee #6) brother Ralph Wigginton from California.
-Achim Baqué first had contact to Ralph by email and later talked to the brothers via Skype.
+The so-called wooden Byte Shop cases are handmade and based on the work of Randy Wigginton's (Apple employee #6) brother Ralph Wigginton from California.
+Achim Baqué first had contact with Ralph by email and later talked to the brothers via Skype.
 Randy Wigginton was Apple employee #6.

 According to Ralph's recollection, he made about 12-15 wooden cases for Steve Jobs.
-Steve Jobs was delighted, but never paid Ralph for his work.
+Steve Jobs was delighted but never paid Ralph for his work.
 Achim showed Ralph the pictures of the Byte Shop cases.
-First he thought that it is his work.
-But after having a closer look he was sure that the cases were a copy of his work, but not the cases he built for Jobs.
+At first, he thought that it was his work, but after a closer look, he was sure that the cases were a copy of his work, but not the cases he built for Jobs.
 This could be seen in some details.

 Paul Terrell told Achim that he did not sell the cases in his store.
 He suspects that another of his Byte Shop stores or Steve Jobs was selling them.